 He quietly gathered up the rest of the group and high-tailed it back to the house.
 "Let's go gang.
 Time to unveil the surprise, and I ain't waiting for C.U.E. phase 3"

 Bob Edwards had just finished destroying all evidence that he ever owned another weapon, securing them in his secret hiding place that nobody would ever find, and now set off to his turn at the mandatory meeting that he reasoned was the first phase of the new world order takeover.
-Traffic was thicker than normal for this part of Lincoln, but all Bob could think about was the new knowledge that he learned from his neighbor.
+Traffic was thicker than normal for this part of Orlando, but all Bob could think about was the new knowledge that he learned from his neighbor.
 The Antichrist, the tribulation, it was all reeling in his head when he was thrust atop the steering wheel.

 In his distraction, Bob had hit the beat-up SUV in front of him, and before he could get out and confront the other driver, the police were already on the scene.
 It was the same cop who had taken Bob's gun, and still wearing the laughable C.U.E. uniform.